optimagic-dev/optimagic/docs/source/development/eep-01-pytrees.rst

 The required changes to support this are relatively simple.
-This is because most functions that deal with constraints already work with a 1d array of parameters and the ``"loc"`` and ``"query"`` entries of constraints are internally translated to positions in tha array very early on.
+This is because most functions that deal with constraints already work with a 1d array of parameters and the ``"loc"`` and ``"query"`` entries of constraints are internally translated to positions in that array very early on.

 Derivatives during optimization